pvmm/msx-tinybasic/README.md

 * ~Write macros and constants;~
 * ~Fix `ORG`s memory addresses to start Tiny BASIC as a COM binary in MSX-DOS;~
 * Replace `OUT`s and `IN`s with MSX BIOS calls;
+* Make all RAM available to write BASIC programs;